Joeyblanks/airbnb-clone-project/README.md

 ## Team Roles

 ### Backend Developer
-- **Responsibilities**: Responsible for building the server-side logic and API endpoints.
-Works on setting up Django, creating models, views, and managing API routes.
+- **Responsibilities**: Responsible for implementing API endpoints, database schemas, and business logic.

-### Frontend Developer
-- **Responsibilities**: Designs and implements the user interface, integrating it with the backend API to display properties, bookings, and user details.

 ### Database Administrator
-- **Responsibilities**: Manages the database design, optimization, and security.
-Ensures efficient queries, data integrity, and proper schema setup.
+- **Responsibilities**: Manages database design, indexing, and optimizations.

+### Devops Engineer
+- **Responsibilities**: Handles deployment, monitoring, and scaling of the backend services.

-### Project Manager
+### QA Engineer
-- **Responsibilities**: Oversees the overall progress of the project, ensuring tasks are being completed on time.
-Coordinates between team members and handles planning.
+- **Responsibilities**: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 ## License
 This project is licensed under the MIT License.